venkat8268/clothorythm/README.md

 Todo

 - Create a hook for fetching videos from youtube api (done)
-- Save it to local storage and then to react redux
+- Save it to local storage and then to react redux (done)
 - Fetch from redux store and render the video as background in the hero section